geo47/ERCLabCrawler/README.md

 # ERCLabCrawler

-A Web Crawler for Extracting restaurant information frpm Google map, KakaoMap, Naver map, and Yelp.
+A Web Crawler for Extracting restaurant information from Google map, KakaoMap, Naver map, and Yelp.